hemisemidemipresent/Pairwork-PA/app/src/main/java/com/example/myapplication/TALK.md

 7. [ ] An option should be present for the user to sign up as a new user to SuperVend.
 Relevant checks need to be done to ensure the user enters a valid username and password.
+   Currently what I have done for this is create the sign up page, but we need to add on

 I have put 4.
 5. 6. in the menu, functionality to be implemented